Gorillaz - 'Cracker Island' review: conventional, but richly satisfying

-Depending on your age will likely dictate the answer to the following: is Damon Albarn that guy from Blur, or that guy from Gorillaz?
+Your age will likely dictate the answer to the following question: is Damon Albarn that guy from Blur, or that guy from Gorillaz?
 In the UK and Europe, his role as the frontman of the Britpop titans is unquestioned: no surprise the upcoming reunion is concentrated around dates at Wembley Stadium in London and at festivals across the continent’s mainland.

 But elsewhere, an intriguing trend has emerged: Albarn’s dedication to the pop project has remained steadfast.
 He’s now been spearheading Gorillaz for over two decades, and seems happy enough to take on the growing public-facing leading role as time proceeds.
 Tellingly, when Billie Eilish brought him onstage for a collaboration during her Coachella headline set in 2022, they plumped for a cover ‘Feel Good Inc’, and she professed her love for the once-cartoon creation.
 He appeared sheepish, but there must be an element of vindication, too; this is no side-project, but the real deal.